ojones/blog/content/books/TheInformation.md

 Species come and go, but The Information is forever.
 So what does this mean to the mortal human of today?

 I've often heard that you have to know your history to know your future.
-I thought that was just something that history professor's said to defend their diminishing usefulness in the economy.
+I thought that was just something that history professor's said to defend their diminishing economic utility.
 But Gleick artfully illustrates how our world is most influenced by a background song that never ends.

 Following the tune from indigenous Africa, through Ada Lovelace, and Richard Dawkins, Gleick clues us into what's really going on.